-Chinatown is an arts and culture brand that seeks to nurture, encapsulate, and entertain the eclectic community of downtown Honolulu.
-This 112-page city guide highlights the creative lifestyle that can be found within Chinatown.
+Chinatown Now is an arts and culture brand that seeks to nurture, encapsulate, and entertain the eclectic community of the historic Chinatown, Honolulu.
+The Chinatown Now brand encompasses events, online content creation, and Chinatown, a 112-page publication and city guide highlighting the creative lifestyle that can be found within Chinatown.

-Since Chinatown's inception as a newspaper in 2009, the mission has remained the same.
-Chinatown not only seeks to keep the community in the loop about important happenings, but to keep them entertained.
+Since Chinatown Now's inception as a newspaper in 2009, the mission has remained the same.
+Chinatown Now not only seeks to keep the community in the loop about important happenings, but to keep them entertained.
 It strives to be bold, honest, and enthralling.
-Now, in its ninth year, Chinatown continues its commitment to keeping its community of oddballs, here in the heart of Honolulu - as well as any likeminded weirdos all around the world - informed, engaged, and happy.
+Now, in its ninth year, Chinatown Now continues its commitment to keeping its community of oddballs, here in the heart of Honolulu - as well as likeminded weirdos all around the world - informed, engaged, and happy.

 Historically, Chinatowns were places of cultural insularity—starting points where people unfamiliar with their host city’s language and customs could find solidarity with others like themselves.
 Honolulu’s Chinatown is one of the oldest in the United States, with the first arrival of Chinese to the islands in 1778.

 During the earlier part of the 20th century, Chinatown expanded its defining characteristics, becoming a bustling nightlife and red light district.
 While it was commonplace for Chinatowns in major U.S. cities around this time to be ghettoized and laden with brothels, gambling, and opium dens, the onset of World War II and the location of Honolulu as a military hub only increased vices like drug use, prostitution, and gambling.